Listening to voices missing from the debate

 “In all my projects, I’ve been confronted with the suffering and difficulties people face,” she says.
 “But at the same time I am always amazed by people’s resilience and creative ways in dealing with their situations.
 That’s something I find very inspiring.”

-Dr Trundle’s work contributes to Victoria’s ‘Improving health and wellbeing in our communities’ and ‘Advancing better government’ areas of academic distinctiveness.
+Dr Trundle’s work contributes to the University's ‘Improving health and wellbeing in our communities’ and ‘Advancing better government’ areas of academic distinctiveness.

 Alongside her passion for research is one for teaching.
 “Teaching sharpens my ideas.
 Building engaged citizens who want to contribute to New Zealand’s future is just as important as writing a public policy report,” she says.